LeonardMH/michaelhleonard.com/_posts/2013-07-18-raspberry-pi-or-beaglebone-black.markdown

 ### Expandability

 I have to admit, when I first set out writing this article I expected the BeagleBone Black to handedly dominate this category.
-Since I have been working on an add-on cape of my own for the BeagleBone Black (<a title="SensorCape for BeagleBone Black – Project Page" href="http://www.michaelhleonard.com/projects/sensorcape/">the SensorCape</a>), I was already fully aware of the robust <a href="http://beagleboard.org/cape">add-on ecosystem</a> that existed for the BeagleBone.
+Since I have been working on an add-on cape of my own for the BeagleBone Black, I was already fully aware of the robust <a href="http://beagleboard.org/cape">add-on ecosystem</a> that existed for the BeagleBone.

 What I was not aware of though, was the add-ons for the Raspberry Pi.
 Just to clarify, "add-ons" do not refer to cases, cables, or other non-functional accessories; what I am interested in are the additional boards that make your BeagleBone or Raspberry Pi more capable.

 We'll take a look at the BeagleBone first.
 Browsing through the <a href="http://circuitco.com/support/index.php?title=BeagleBone_Capes">official CircuitCo capes page</a>, the following add-on boards really stand out to me.